-If the Client Security is activated, press any key or move the mouse to access the UVM passphrase window.
-Type your UVM passphrase and click OK to access the desktop.
+If the Client Security is activated, press any key or move the mouse to unlock the computer.
+Depending on what authentication requirements have been set in the security policy for the computer, you might have to type your UVM passphrase and scan your fingerprints to unlock your computer.